yiisoft/yii-core/docs/guide/db-query-builder.md

 - Condition – is an Expression superset, that aggregates multiple Expressions (or scalar values) that can be compiled to a single SQL condition.

-You can create your own classes that implement [[yii\db\ExpressionInterface|ExpressionInterface]] to hide the complexity of transforming data to SQL statements.
+You can create your own classes that implement [[Yiisoft\Db\ExpressionInterface|ExpressionInterface]] to hide the complexity of transforming data to SQL statements.
 You will learn more about other examples of Expressions in the [next article](db-active-record.md);